ProgrammingLover71/haxic/README.md

 ### Examples

 See the `examples/` folder for sample programs.
-These programs also act as langyage feature tests.
+These programs also act as language feature tests.

 ---